microsoft/vscode-docs/docs/remote/containers.md

 ### Installing additional software in the sandbox

 Once VS Code is connected to the container, you can open a VS Code terminal and execute any command against the OS inside the container.
-This allows you to install new command line utilities and spin up databases or application services from inside the Linux container.
+This allows you to install new command-line utilities and spin up databases or application services from inside the Linux container.

 Most container images are based on Debian or Ubuntu, where the `apt-get` command is used to install new packages.